 Examples of how to be a good enabler

-Here are several scenarios where you can be a good enabler at work.
+Here are several scenarios how to be a good enabler at work.

 1. Building bridges